ThapaVinay/OOPS_lab_2022/ReadMe.txt

-Hello there, This is my first time working with git.
+Hello there, Welcome to this OOPs lab course 2022.